OxidizedGames/bevy_cells/README.md

 * N-dimensional map support
 * Map based quiries
 * Spatial queries
-* Batched operations for better performance on large groups of cells
+* Batched operations for better performance on large groups of cells or chunks

 Upcoming features:
 * Automatigically handle hierarchical deletes (via aery support or supported directly in this crate)